How to Do a Burpee (the Right Way)

 Burpees have a reputation for a reason.
 They're one of the most effective and crazy-challenging exercises out there.
 And fitness buffs everywhere just love to hate them.
 (Related: Why This Celebrity Trainer Doesn't Believe In Doing Burpees)

-But to get the most from every rep, you need to know not just how to do a burpee, but how to do a proper burpee with picture-perfect form.
+But to get the most from every rep, you need to know not just how to do a burpee, but how to do a proper burpee with correct form.
 Here, Donavanik shares step-by-step tips on how to master the burpee exercise.

 - Stand with your feet shoulder-width apart, weight in your heels, and your arms at your sides.